PROJECT COST COMPONENTS

 Property owners will finance the cost to construct Phase 1 of the Sewer Project through a loan from the State Revolving Fund.
 Payments will be made over 30 years on property taxes with a low interest rate of 1%.

 Property tax assessments for infrastructure costs to construct Phase 1 will appear on the November 2017 property tax installment.
-Monthly assessment charges on property taxes will begin in July 2017 and property owners who have an impound mortgage account, will begin paying towards the assessment at that time.
-If property owners choose to finance their private property connection costs through a separate optional loan that will be offered, that cost will appear on property tax billing statements as soon as the property is connected and using the sewer system.
+Monthly assessment charges on property taxes will begin in July 2017 and property owners who have an impound mortgage account, may begin paying towards the assessment at that time.
+If property owners choose to finance their private property connection costs through a separate optional assessment that will be offered, that cost will appear on property tax billing statements as soon as the property is connected and using the sewer system.

 The assessment on an owner’s property taxes will be pro-rated and transferred to the new buyer after the property is sold.